Levi Suydam

-Levi Suydam was a property-holding intersex person who lived in the 19th century.
+Levi Suydam (born 1819/1820) was a property-holding intersex person who lived in the 19th century.
 In 1843, at a local election in Salisbury, Connecticut, Suydam was presented to the town selectmen as a male property holder, the requirements for being validated as a voter.
 This was called into question and he was subjected to repeat examinations and questioning of his sex.

 Background

 At the time of the election, the 19th Amendment permitting women’s suffrage would not happen for another 76 years.
 Sex was therefore significant in determining eligibility to vote.
 Similarly, Connecticut held a requirement that electors own property, until 1845.
 In a close-fought election campaign, the Whigs sought to register Suydam as a voter.

 By this time, medical authority had grown to the point where the medical profession became able to determine the validity of someone's sex.
 Reis describes how medical discourse during the mid 19th-century typified "the themes of dishonesty and sexual promiscuity lurk in what were otherwise dispassionate and clinical medical cases.
 Foremost in the narrative is the subject’s shiftiness, as if bodily ambiguity meant that the person’s word also lacked clarity and could not be trusted".